Made with innovation in every fibre.

 WHAT INFORMATION WE COLLECT FROM YOU AND HOW WE USE IT

-The information we collect about you and how we will use it, depends on how you interact with us, for example, if you request products or services from us or contact us with a query by email or phone.
-The table below provides some examples of the information we collect about you and how we will process the personal data relating to our website visitors, customers and suppliers.
+The information we collect about you and how we will use it depends on how you interact with us, for example, whether you are a website user, a customer or a supplier.
+The table below describes how we will process the personal data relating to our website visitors, customers and suppliers.

 |The personal data we collect from you||How we may use it||Lawful Basis|